Thoseyearsbrian/Aegis/Docs/en-US/README.md

 This project is a non-profit, open-source security rule set aimed at helping users enhance their network defense capabilities.
 By using this project, you acknowledge that you have read, understood, and agreed to the following terms:

+This project is a non-commercial, open-source security rule set intended to help users enhance their network security posture.
+By using this project, you acknowledge that you have read, understood, and agreed to the following terms:

-1. **Third-Party Sources**: Some rules are based on publicly available threat intelligence (e.g., security reports, threat databases, GitHub projects).
-All references are properly cited.
-If you believe any content is inappropriate, please contact the author for revision or removal.
+1. **Third-Party Source Notice**: Portions of this project reference publicly available threat intelligence (e.g., security community reports, threat databases, GitHub projects).
+All such references are properly cited.
+If you believe there is an issue, please contact us for correction or removal.
+2. **Module Activation Statement**: This project adheres to principles of technological neutrality and information transparency.
+The rule sets are designed to assist users in identifying potential communication threats.
+All detection modules are disabled by default.
+Policy definition and activation are entirely at the discretion of the user.
+The project author assumes no responsibility for any communication impact caused by user-defined configurations.
-2. **False Positive Warning**: As the rule set may include generalized blocking strategies, users must conduct thorough testing before deployment to ensure normal functionality is not impacted.
-The project author assumes no responsibility for issues caused by false positives, including connection failures or feature disruptions.
+3. **False Positive Warning**: As the rule sets may include generalized blocking strategies, users are advised to conduct thorough testing before deployment to ensure normal business operations are not affected.
+The project author bears no responsibility for connection disruptions, functional issues, or other consequences caused by false positives.
-3. **Commercial Use Notice**: This project is released under the [Apache License 2.0](https://github.com/Thoseyearsbrian/Aegis/blob/main/LICENSE) License.
-You are free to use it for both commercial and non-commercial purposes, provided that you comply with the license terms and retain proper attribution and annotations.
-We oppose misuse of the rules for closed-source, anti-public-interest, or anti-open-source practices.
+4. **Commercial Use Notice**: This project is released under the [Apache License 2.0](https://github.com/Thoseyearsbrian/Aegis/blob/main/LICENSE).
+You are free to use it for both commercial and non-commercial purposes, provided you comply with the license terms, including attribution and documentation requirements.
+We strongly oppose abuse of the rule set for closed-source development, infringement of public interest, or any actions contrary to the spirit of open-source.
-4. **No Warranty**: This project is provided “as is”, without any express or implied warranties regarding its completeness, accuracy, timeliness, or suitability.
-Users bear full responsibility for any risks incurred from its use.
+5. **No Warranty Clause**: This project is provided “as is” without any express or implied warranties regarding its completeness, accuracy, timeliness, or suitability.
+Users must assess applicability on their own and bear all associated risks.
-5. **Usage Restrictions**: All rules and configuration files are strictly intended for legal purposes, including network defense, traffic control, and security research.
-Any use for offensive actions, reverse engineering, audit evasion, or other illicit activities is strictly prohibited.
+6. **Usage Restrictions**: All rules and configuration files are intended solely for lawful purposes such as network defense, traffic identification, and security research.
+Any use for offensive actions, reverse engineering, audit bypassing, or illegal activities is strictly prohibited.
-6. **Liability Limitation**: The project author shall not be held liable for any direct or indirect losses (including but not limited to data breaches, service interruptions, or security failures) arising from the use, duplication, or distribution of this project.
+7. **Limitation of Liability**: The project author shall not be held liable for any direct or indirect damages (including but not limited to data breaches, business disruption, or security failures) resulting from the use, replication, or distribution of this project.
-7. **Right to Modify**: The project author reserves the right to update, modify, or remove any part of this project or disclaimer at any time without prior notice.
-You are advised to regularly check the repository for the latest version.
+8. **Right to Modify**: The project author reserves the right to update, modify, or remove any content or disclaimer clauses at any time without prior notice.
+It is recommended that users periodically review the repository for the latest version.

 **Author’s Statement**: This project does not engage in malicious activities, does not include hidden backdoors or monitoring mechanisms, does not promote proxy services, and contains no obfuscated or harmful logic.
 All rule contents are written in plain text, fully commented, structured clearly, and hosted solely within this repository for community review, audit, and traceability.